trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 #### Security Key - Universal 2nd Factor (U2F) {#universal-2nd-factor-u2f}

+{% include note.html content="U2F is supported on Google Chrome and Firefox.
+Firefox U2F support is still in it's early development stages so it is not enabled by default.
+If using Firefox, U2F must be enabled by completing the following steps in your browser:<br>
+- Type about:config into the Firefox browser.<br>
+- Search for “u2f”.<br>
+- Double click on security.webauth.u2f to enable U2F support.<br><br>
+NOTE: There is currently a bug in Firefox when registering multiple security keys on the same website.
+This was reported to Mozilla on 2/21/18.
+Register multiple U2F security keys using Chrome browser or if using Firefox make sure to register OnlyKey as the first security key in the list.
+More details [here](https://groups.google.com/d/msg/onlykey/HZ-HWk_LibE/jQMxWgV4BQAJ).
+" %}

 OnlyKey works just like any other U2F token.
 Follow the steps below to configure a slot to use U2F.

 {% include callout.html content="**Step 1.** Select a slot that you wish to use with U2F mode by selecting the radio button and then selecting ''Submit''." type="default" %}